Master's Thesis at SUM

 Writing the thesis

 All thesis must be delivered in a set format and lay-out.
-When you write your thesis you can save valuable time if you structure it by using the guidelines and the template provided by SUM from the beginning.
-Number of pages: 90-130 excluding front page, index, appendix and bibliography).
+When you write your thesis you can save valuable time if you structure it by using the guidelines and the Thesis templates provided by UiO from the beginning.
+Number of pages: 90-130, excluding front page, index, appendix and bibliography.
+Do read the full instructions for the thesis template.

 The reading room on SUM's 4th floor is reserved CES students.
 Read more about the reading room and apply for a work desk on the SUM reading room website.